razoumov/chapel/03-domain-parallelism.md

 ~~~
 {:.source}

 This is the entire parallel solver!
-Note that we implemented an open boundary: T in "ghost zones" is
+Note that we implemented an open boundary: T on *ghost points* is
 always 0.
 Let's add some printout and also compute the total energy on the mesh, by adding the following
 to our code: